IvaMate/3D-Runner/README.md

 # 3D-Runner

-_This is a simple 3d runner game made in Unity._
+_This is a minimalistic 3d runner game made in Unity._

 ## Description